 Each applicant must be thoroughly prepared in at least fifteen units of preparatory work, each unit representing one year's work in a given subject in an approved high school at the rate of five recitations weekly.
-Each applicant must offer all of the units in group A, three or more units selected from group B, and the rest from group C.
+Each applicant must offer all of the units in Group A and five units in Groups B and C. At least three of the latter must be in Group B.

-Group A English Algebra Plane and Solid Geometry Trigonometry Physics Chemistry United States History and Government 2 11⁄2 1⁄2 1/2 1 Group B: Foreign Languages, Shop (up to 1 unit); additional glish, Mathematics, Laboratory Science, or History.
-En- Crown C. Draming Gammanail subjects additional Chan at
+(/ English 3 2 Group A: Trigonometry $1\frac{1}{2}$ $1\frac{1}{2}$ 1 Chemistry United States History and Government 1 1 Group B: Foreign Languages, Shop (up to 1 unit); additional Engli Mathematics, Laboratory Science, or History. ish,